exercism/python/exercises/practice/two-bucket/.docs/instructions.md

      b) the second bucket is full
   2. Emptying a bucket and doing nothing to the other.
   3. Filling a bucket and doing nothing to the other.
-- After an action, you may not arrive at a state where the starting bucket is empty and the other bucket is full.
+- After an action, you may not arrive at a state where the initial starting bucket is empty and the other bucket is full.

 Your program will take as input: